Stratosphere-Studios/777-300ER/README.md

 ### **Windows**
 You'll need to install [C++ Support](https://aka.ms/vs/16/release/vc_redist.x64.exe) to use this aircraft if your computer doesn't have it.
 (It probably already does!)

-### **MAC**
+### **Mac**
 MacOS will block the aircraft plugins if they haven't been whitelisted before.
 To whitelist them, run the command `sudo xattr -dr com.apple.quarantine *` from a terminal inside the root X-Plane folder (either by `cd`-ing to it or Rightclick > Services > New Terminal at Folder).
 For a more visual explanation without the terminal, watch [this video](https://youtu.be/FPdd7IPFoNk).
+This only needs to be done the first time you install the 777.

 ### **Linux**
 No further steps are required.